 Fold the top flap down over the other three flaps.

 Add a little glue to the bottom of each ear then flip them up onto the top flap and press down.
 You can have fun with the ears…leave them straight up and down, fold them out slightly, fold them so they overlap a bit…you can also bend one of them forward once you flip the packet over so it looks like it has a floppy ear.

 Oh ya, speaking of awesome floppy ears…you have to see these super simple bunny plates for snack time!!

 Glue around the inside edges of the top flap then fold it down over the other three flaps and press to seal the envelope.
 Let dry.

 Have fun with those adorable floppy ears!
 To make things easy, I did not create these double-sided, so if you want to flip over the brown bunnies’ ears, just find a brown color that is fairly similar and color that part in.

-This set comes with those pictured below as well as the opposite colors of each design (you will receive 8 brown bunnies and 8 white bunnies with all 8 styles.).
+This set comes with all designs pictured below.
+You will receive 8 brown bunnies and 8 white bunnies with all 8 styles.